EyalPerry/micro/docs/DEVELOPING.md

  - Debugging startup issues?
 Search for X_APP_DEV_NODE_WAIT_FOR_DEBUGGER
  - Using VS Code?
 Attaching to a debugger config is baked in
  - Want to run integration tests against the service and debug the service during test runtime or debug the tests themselves?
 Sure thing.
+ - Configuration?
+We have you covered.
- - Want to run a command, such as seeding your db or debugging a migration?
-Search for X_APP_DEV_ARGV
+ - Want to run a one off script? see COMMANDS.md